CCRAN November 14

 12:30 p.m. – 1:30 p.m.

-Understanding the increased prevalence and underlying factors of Early Age Onset Cancers
+Understanding the Increased Prevalence and Underlying Factors of Early Age Onset Cancers

 Cancers previously diagnosed in older adults are being increasingly diagnosed in people under 50, researchers are working to tease apart the reasons why.
 Furthermore, progeny of early age onset cancers (EAOC) is at a higher risk of developing EAOC’s.
 This session will address key questions about the increased incidence of early age onset cancers, including questions related to environmental and lifestyle factors associated with the rising rates.